platformsh/platformsh-docs/docs/src/languages/python/_index.md

 ## Package management

 Your app container comes with pip pre-installed.

+For information about managing packages with Pip, Pipenv, and Poetry, see the [managing dependencies](/languages/python/dependencies) documentation.

 To add global dependencies (packages available as commands), add them to the `dependencies` in your [app configuration](../../create-apps/app-reference.md#dependencies):